yatosha/wordpress-updater/README.md

 ## Usage

 1. Place the `wordpress-updater.php` file in the root directory of your WordPress installation.
 2. Open the file in your browser.
+Example domain.com/ordpress-updater.php
 3. Follow the instructions on the screen.

 ## Warning